 NYSERDA Table of Standard Wattages (November 2009)

-Lighting Controls
+Lighting Control Adjustments

 Lighting controls include HID controls, daylight dimmer systems, occupancy sensors, and occupancy controlled hi-low controls for fluorescent fixtures.
 The measurement of energy savings is based on algorithms with key variables (e.g. coincidence factor, equivalent full load hours) provided through existing end-use metering of a sample of facilities or from other utility programs with experience with these measures (i.e., % of annual lighting energy saved by lighting control).
-These key variables are listed in Table 0-8Table 3-7.
+These key variables are listed in Table 3-7.